intel/rohd-hcl/doc/components/floating_point.md

 ## FloatingPointAdder

-A very basic `FloatingPointAdder` component is available which does not perform any rounding.
+A very basic `FloatingPointAdderSimple` component is available which does not perform any rounding.
 It takes two `FloatingPoint` `LogicStructure`s and adds them, returning a normalized `FloatingPoint` on the output.
 An option on input is the type of `ParallelPrefixTree` used in the internal addition of the mantissas.

-Currently, the `FloatingPointAdder` is close in accuracy (as it has no rounding) and is not optimized for circuit performance, but only provides the key functionalities of alignment, addition, and normalization.
+Currently, the `FloatingPointAddersimple` is close in accuracy (as it has no rounding) and is not optimized for circuit performance, but only provides the key functionalities of alignment, addition, and normalization.
 Still, this component is a starting point for more realistic floating-point components that leverage the logical `FloatingPoint` and literal `FloatingPointValue` type abstractions.

+A second `FloatingPointAdder` component is available which does perform rounding.
+It is based on "Delay-Optimized Implementation of IEEE Floating-Point Addition", by Peter-Michael Seidel and Guy Even, using an R-path and an N-path to process far-apart exponents and use rounding and an N-path for exponents within 2 and subtraction, which is exact.